kamilprzybyl/Minishell/README.md

 ## General

-&ensp; It's behaviour is almost identical to shell
+&ensp; It's behaviour is almost identical to shell:

 - It shows a prompt when waiting for a new command